quinnzaballa/kamakiri/README.md

 ```
 make menuconfig
 ```
-Wait for abit and it should open up an interactive menu, Now go and select `Load` and leave the text as `.config` as you already renamed it inside the linux-`kernel version` folder.<br><br>
+Wait for abit and it should open up an interactive menu, Now go and select `Load` and leave the text as `.config` as you already renamed your current `.config` inside the linux-`kernel version` folder.<br><br>
 <br>

 ## GREAT!
 Lets compile